ubernostrum/django-flashpolicies/docs/index.rst

-In the most common case, you'll just set up one URL pattern, pointing the URL ``/crossdomain.xml`` to the view :func:`flashpolicies.views.simple` and passing a list of domains from which you want to allow access.
-For example, to allow access from Flash content served from ``media.example.com``, you could place the following in the root URLconf of your Django site (along with the appropriate ``import`` statement to make :mod:`flashpolicies.views` available):
+In the most common case, you'll just set up one URL pattern, pointing the URL ``/crossdomain.xml`` to the view :func:`flashpolicies.views.allow_domains` and passing a list of domains from which you want to allow access.
+For example, to allow access from Flash content served from ``media.example.com``, you could place the following in the root URLconf of your Django site:

 .. code-block:: python

+    from django.conf.urls import url

+    from flashpolicies.views import allow_domains

+    urlpatterns = [
+        # ...your other URL patterns here...
         url(r'^crossdomain.xml$',
-        flashpolicies.views.simple,
+            allow_domains,
             {'domains': ['media.example.com']}),
+    ]

 Documentation contents
 ----------------------